eberban/eberban/books/refgram/src/logic/explicit_binding.md

 > Given $(c), $(e):\
 > $(e) is a cat that eats something, and $(e) is beautiful.

-__SI__ particles with two vowels allow to select both, the two vowels representing the two exposed place, and the second vowel corresponding to the slot bound with a predicate on its right.
+__SI__ particles with two vowels (except __i__) allow to select both, the two vowels representing the two exposed place, and the second vowel corresponding to the slot bound with a predicate on its right.

 > __meon sae buri mian__
 >